xaviersolau/GeneratorTools/README.md

     }
 ```

-The result of the generated implementation for `IMyModel` could be something like this:
+The result of the generated implementation for `IMyModel` is going to be like this:

 ```csharp
     /// <summary>